lanl/VizAly-Foresight/tools/readme.md

-The folder contains some useful tools for CBench
+The folder contains some useful tools for Foresight
  - externalDependencies: has scripts that allow you to build external dependencies